lliss/tr-55/README.md

    }
    ```

    is the census that corresponds to the `tree` given in the discusson of `simulate_water_quality` above.
-There is an area of interest eight cells in size, with five of type `"c:commercial"` and three of type `"a:deciduous_forest"`.
+There is an area of interest eight cells in size, with five of type `"c:developed_high"` and three of type `"a:deciduous_forest"`.

    Modifications are given as an array of dictionaries.
 Each dictionary contains a `change` key whose value encodes the modification that has taken place.
 In the example above, `"::no_till"` indicates that the no-till farming BMP has been applied, while `"a:rock:"` means that that particular area has been reclassified as being mostl rocks sitting on top of A-type soil.